amicable's Behaviour Charter and the A, B, C of a successful separation

 *What sets them apart is their behaviour.

-Learning from our customers is a cornerstone of what we do, and so we have devised the amicable Behaviour Charter to guide and support through your separation.
 The good thing about behaviour is that it can be learned.
-It doesn’t have to come naturally… and it isn’t reliant on anyone else.
+It doesn’t have to come naturally, and it isn’t reliant on anyone else.
 You can learn behaviour and then choose to apply it.

 We will behave with We will avoid

-a focus on the future and the interests of our child(ren) dwelling on the past; or focusing on our individual rights or legal claims
+a focus on the future and the interests of our child(ren) dwelling on the past or focusing on our individual rights or legal claims

 integrity and good faith and seek to ensure a future co-parenting relationship is built on trust Bad mouthing the other person or putting at risk our future relationship

-patience and a desire to learn the other person’s perspectives and concerns even if this means the process moves slower than one of us may like interruptions (because we will get a chance to contribute and be heard in our turn)
+patience and a desire to learn the other person’s perspectives and concerns, even if this means the process moves slower than one of us may like interruptions (because we will get a chance to contribute and be heard in our turn)

-a focus on the underlying things that are important to us taking positions, making threats or issuing ultimatums
+a focus on the underlying things that are important to us taking positions, making threats, or issuing ultimatums

 a creative and constructive approach to problem solving becoming fixed on one point to the exclusion of the whole, criticizing when someone changes their mind